What is Bitcoin?

 up to a week.
 Good broker services offer faster payment methods such as VISA or MasterCard at an extra

 Security: Security also plays a major role when you buy bitcoins.
-We help you filter marketplaces by
+We help you filter

 security features such as two-factor authentication (2FA), cold storage etc. Also, we would like to